fujihalab/erc721_token/README.md

 ```

-- The output is as follows:
+- The output is like this:

 ```
 Compiling your contracts...